geoffreyadebonojo-zz/cross-poll-be/README.md

 <h2>post /api/v1/users</h2>
 This post request registers a user on the app.
 Below, you can see the correct way to pass params through the body, as well as the responses that a user will get when registration is successful or not.

+Endpoint to Register a User:

 ![alt text](readme_images/post_users.png)

+Correct Body to Register a User:

 ![alt text](readme_images/post_users_correct_body.png)

+Response for a Successfull User Registration:

 ![alt text](readme_images/post_users_success_response.png)

+Response for an Errored User Registration:

 ![alt text](readme_images/post_users_error_response.png)